3D animation of Satellite data

 Here are a couple of examples showing the final results: You can control the view by clicking and moving your mouse around, and using your mouse wheel to zoom in and out.

 Full Rendering of Earth with composited satellite imagery and a toolbar to control different settings.
-Uses the data from 12/25/2020 (GOES 16-17 and Himawari 8, GK2A, Electro-L No. 2, and EWS-G1.
+Uses the data from October 26,2022 (GOES 16-18 and Himawari 8, GK2A, Electro-L No. 2, and EWS-G1).
 This version uses a tiled star map and some fancy graphics to create a near photo-realistic universe.
 Cloud layer is turned off, try enabling it in the options to see the IR cloud imagery.

 Next steps: Automate the the stitching of imagery, reprojection using near realtime data, perhaps once per hour.
 Then use that imagery in combination with dark side imagery to create a near real time globe with options to scroll through dates and time.